Twardykolo/Project-reservation-Website-Spring-/README.md

 - adding topics for logged in administrators
 - grading user's projects for logged in administrators
 - downloading user's files
+- REST endpoint's for CRUD operations

+Additionaly included RestAPICaller which is a simple Android app that calls one of the endpoints and displays accuired data.

 # Created by
  Adam "Twardykolo" Szałański